 The course schedule contains information about the course modality in the notes section for each course.

 With remote instruction, class sizes will remain the same.
-If public health guidelines allow us to hold any in-person academic experiences, sizes will be limited to allow faculty and students to maintain physical distancing.
+In-person academic experiences, sizes will be limited to allow faculty and students to maintain physical distancing.

 For each classroom identified for on-campus instruction, the following equipment will be provided:

 Audio-visual staff will provide one-on-one training for instructors on the physical set up of equipment in the classroom they are assigned to use.
 Additional assistance for integrating the provided hardware into instruction may be requested by contacting the ITS Helpdesk at firstname.lastname@example.org.

 For home teaching situations, the Provost's Office sent a survey to the faculty with a deadline of July 24, 2020, requesting information on the faculty member's needs.
 Filling out the survey is not a guarantee of equipment.
 After the survey is completed, the Provost's Office will review the requests and deliver recommendations to ITS.
 ITS staff will determine what can be repurposed from existing Mills inventory and what is appropriate/affordable to purchase.
 Once final decisions are made, ITS will work directly with the individual faculty for implementation.

 We recognize that students who don't have access to the technology needed for online learning have been disproportionately and negatively affected during COVID-19.
 In response, Mills has expanded our existing iPad initiative to increase technology access and affordability for our students.